 The maximum allowable absences refers to the maximum number of unexcused absences a student is allowed before a student may be dropped from the course.
-After official registration for a three hour academic class that meets two days a week, the instructor may withdraw a student from the course if they exceed 4 absences.
-This means you may be dropped from the course for having 5 recorded absences.
+After official registration for a three hour online academic class, the instructor may withdraw a student from the course if they exceed 2 absences.
+This means you may be dropped from the course for having 3 recorded absences.